Create a route

 Add the URL to the config

-Open packages/app/provider/navigation/index.tsx
+Open packages/app/provider/navigation/index.tsx.

-screen name to the /settings
+Inside the linking prop, point the settings screen name to the /settings URL path.

-import { NavigationContainer } from '@react-navigation/native'import * as Linking from 'expo-linking'import { useMemo } from 'react'export function NavigationProvider({children,}: {children: React.ReactNode}) {return (<NavigationContainerlinking={useMemo(() => ({prefixes: [// ...add your URLs hereLinking.createURL('/'),],config: {initialRouteName: 'home',screens: {home: '','user-detail': 'user/:id',settings: 'settings',},},}),[])}>{children}</NavigationContainer>)}
+tsximport { NavigationContainer } from '@react-navigation/native'import * as Linking from 'expo-linking'import { useMemo } from 'react'export function NavigationProvider({children,}: {children: React.ReactNode}) {return (<NavigationContainerlinking={useMemo(() => ({prefixes: [// ...add your URLs hereLinking.createURL('/'),],config: {initialRouteName: 'home',screens: {home: '','user-detail': 'user/:id',settings: 'settings',},},}),[])}>{children}</NavigationContainer>)}

-import { NavigationContainer } from '@react-navigation/native'import * as Linking from 'expo-linking'import { useMemo } from 'react'export function NavigationProvider({children,}: {children: React.ReactNode}) {return (<NavigationContainerlinking={useMemo(() => ({prefixes: [// ...add your URLs hereLinking.createURL('/'),],config: {initialRouteName: 'home',screens: {home: '','user-detail': 'user/:id',settings: 'settings',},},}),[])}>{children}</NavigationContainer>)}
+tsximport { NavigationContainer } from '@react-navigation/native'import * as Linking from 'expo-linking'import { useMemo } from 'react'export function NavigationProvider({children,}: {children: React.ReactNode}) {return (<NavigationContainerlinking={useMemo(() => ({prefixes: [// ...add your URLs hereLinking.createURL('/'),],config: {initialRouteName: 'home',screens: {home: '','user-detail': 'user/:id',settings: 'settings',},},}),[])}>{children}</NavigationContainer>)}

-field, the key is the React Navigation screen name, and the value is the URL path.
-For example, if we wanted the URL for the settings
+In the linking.config.screens field, the key is the React Navigation screen name, and the value is the URL path.
+For example, if we wanted the URL for the settings screen to be /preferences, we could do this instead:

-{"screens": {"home": "","user-detail": "user/:id","settings": "preferences"}}
+json{"screens": {"home": "","user-detail": "user/:id","settings": "preferences"}}

-{"screens": {"home": "","user-detail": "user/:id","settings": "preferences"}}
+json{"screens": {"home": "","user-detail": "user/:id","settings": "preferences"}}

-) is the URL path.
+To repeat: the value (i.e. preferences) is the URL path.
 It just ignores the leading slash.

 did you know?